UNINETTSigma2/documentation/software/userinstallsw/conda.md

 ## Activating the environment in your job script

-We activate the environment in the job script the same way we activate it interactively on the command line (above), only with some additional `SBATCH` directives on top:
+We activate the environment in the job script the same way we activate it interactively on the command line (above).
+The additional `SBATCH` directives on top are unrelated to the Conda part:
 ```{code-block} bash
 ---
 emphasize-lines: 13-14, 19